NotHari/grade-sheet/README.md

-This is a profile page I've made for an assignment to showcase my use of HTML and CSS.</br>
+This is a grade sheet I've made for an assignment to showcase my use of HTML and CSS.</br>
 https://nothari.github.io/grade-sheet/